CityChurch is made up of people from many phases of life, with a variety of views and experiences.

 The Service as a Whole

-CityChurch’s Sunday service is designed to tell a story… to present the gospel in a narrative form, as it flows throughout the service.
-Each week the story of Jesus’ life, death, and resurrection is retold a different way, and those who follow Jesus in faith and repentance meet the risen Lord in the sacrament of communion.
+CityChurch’s Sunday service is designed to tell a story, to present the gospel in a narrative form as it flows throughout the structure of the service.
+Each week, the story of Jesus’ life, death, and resurrection is retold a different way, and those who follow Jesus in faith and repentance meet the risen Lord in the sacrament of communion.

-As a church community we observe the Christian year with its seasons of Advent, Epiphany, Lent, and Easter.
+As a church community, we observe the Christian calendar with its seasons of Advent, Epiphany, Lent, and Easter.
 We do this to help each other remember the redemptive rhythm of God’s presence in our lives.
-In any given day we metaphorically travel through these seasons as we grapple with grief, doubt, and temptation, and also celebrate joy and hope.
+On any given day, we metaphorically travel through these seasons as we grapple with grief, doubt, and temptation, and also celebrate joy and hope.

 The Communication of the Gospel

-We participate in the sacrament of communion during our weekly Sunday service, so that experiencing the presence of Christ through communion becomes every service’s focal point.
-Like the early church centuries ago, we believe that in this way we will be constantly reminded of the gospel of Jesus Christ, and renewed in God’s love and grace in our lives.
+We participate in the sacrament of communion each Sunday service so that experiencing the presence of Christ through communion becomes every service’s focal point.
+Like the early church centuries ago, we believe that in this way, we will be constantly reminded of the gospel of Jesus Christ and renewed in God’s love and grace.